 Tip: Prepare for launch.

-The HR Gazette suggests that “top-level management should take the initiative in planning diversity efforts prior to officially introducing an organization-wide initiative.”
+The HR Gazette suggests that “top-level management should take the initiative in planning diversity efforts before officially introducing an organization-wide initiative.”
 This initiative would involve:

 - Allocating budget